tolan/performance-monitor/README.md

-# Performance Framework
+# Performance Monitor
-Welcome to the project, which aims to create PHP Performance framework.
+Welcome to the project, which aims to create PHP Performance monitor.
-The purpose of the framework is the analysis, optimization, control and evaluate the performance of code in PHP project.
+The purpose of the monitor is the analysis, optimization, control and evaluate the performance of code in PHP project.

 ## Requirements
 * Apache:        2.2